rdkcentral/mock-firebolt/docs/Conduit.md

 Follow these steps to get your app under development, Mock Firebolt, and Conduit to work together:

 1. Start the Mock Firebolt server
-2. Use Ibis to launch the Conduit app on your device (STB or TV)
+2. Use Ibis to launch the Conduit app on your device (STB or TV).
+  a.
+Provide a url parameter, mfc, whose value is the full web socket URL of the *Conduit* socket owned by Mock Firebolt.
+E.g., ws://(yourip#):9997
+  b.
+If you want to use a separate Mock Firebolt with Conduit (not typical), you can also provide the typical 'mf' query parameter to connect Conduit to a second/separate Mock Firebolt.
+Here, you'll want to use something like mf=http://(yourip#):(portNumberOfSecondMockFirebolt) and start the second Mock Firebolt server so it listens on this port (using the --port command-line argume)
 3. Start your app under development locally

 NOTE: Be sure to start the Conduit app prior to starting your app under development.
 If you start your app before Conduit, your app will get mock responses from Mock Firebolt (because Mock Firebolt isn't yet connected to Conduit) until Conduit is launched.
 It's generally a good idea to hit refresh in your local browser for your app to ensure it is 'launching' after Conduit is up and running.